branc116/brplot/README.md

 * Zig build doesn't build tools/font_export.c...
 Make zig build that also, else default_font.h can't be created.
 * Export image with numbers.
 * ~~Fix negative zero~~
+* Zoom in on the location where the mouse is located, not on center of the screen.